Frequently Asked Questions About the NIDDK Central Repositories

 I will have co-investigators from other institutions working with me on the dataset I am requesting.
 Does NIDDK need IRB approval from each institution separately, or do you just need the IRB approval from the Principal Requestor's institution?

-Whoever receives the data needs IRB approval to work with it.
+All co-investigators who will receive the data needs IRB approval to work with it.
 Similarly, each institution needs its own signed Agreement form.

 My IRB requires confirmation that all Repository data is deidentified.
 Can the Repository sign a Confidentiality Agreement so I can move forward with my request for NIDDK samples and data?